operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_pkgman-to-bundle.md

 The generated bundles are always written on disk.
 Location for the generated bundles can be specified using '--output-dir'.
 If not specified, the default location would be 'bundle/' directory.

-The base container image name for the bundles can be provided using '--base-image' flag.
+The base container image name for the bundles can be provided using '--image-tag-base' flag.
 This should be provided without the tag, since the tag for the images would be the bundle version, (ie) image names will be in the format &lt;base_image&gt;:&lt;bundle_version&gt;.

 Specify the build command for building container images using '--build-cmd' flag.
 The default build command is 'docker build'.
 The command will